NrgXnat/xnat-docker-compose/README.md

 # Dockerized XNAT
-Use this repositiry to run XNAT instance on dev/prod environment.
+Use this repository to run XNAT instance on dev/prod environment.

 ## Introduction